raythompsonwebdev/mannering-woocommerce-theme/README.md

 8. Give an explanation for your six chosen web features.

-## Task B:
+### Task B:

-You are required to implement the website you have previously designed.1.
-Use a suitable background image on all web pages editing, where appropriate, using graphics editing software.
+You are required to implement the website you have previously designed.

+1. Use a suitable background image on all web pages editing, where appropriate,using graphics editing software.
 Save it in an appropriate file format.
 2. Locate and edit as required suitable graphic images to be used on all the pages.
 3. Produce the components of the dynamic navigation bar as in the minimum specification.
-4. Create a root fol_der for your site using an appropriate name.
-Within this folder, 9re{e an Imagesfolder and any other folders ifrai might be required to netp organise the file structure of your site.
-5. Create/edit the external.cascading stylesheet (CSS) file containing the styles as defined in Task A. You will need to link all pages'of your website to t-his stylesheet.
+4. Create a root folder for your site using an appropriate name.
+Within this folder, create an images folder and any other folders that might be required to help organise the file structure of your site.
+5. Create/edit the external.cascading stylesheet (CSS) file containing the styles as defined in Task A. You will need to link all pages of your website to this stylesheet.
 Print out a copy of the stylesheet.
-6. create the home/index page containing the company name, company logo (using a Java applet or animated gif), information about the company and iis slrv1ies, dynamic navigation bar, text links (including an email linkj, your name and the date the page was last updated.
-Ensure that the background imige is inserted.
-The background image may be inserted separately oi each page or by using the stylesheet.
-7. create the three music type pages - Jazz, hip-hop and country - according to the website specifications.
-Ensure that a suitabli image is inserted in each page and that each page contains relevant music details.
-8. Create the search. paqg which will allow customers to search for music by artist.
-The search results should be presented in a dynamically generated results rprg".
-9. create a feedback page containing a form to collect data from the user.
+6. Create the home/index page containing the company name, company logo (animated gif), information about the company , dynamic navigation bar, text links (including an email link, your name and the date the page was last updated.
+Ensure that the background image is inserted.
+The background image may be inserted separately on each page or by using the stylesheet.
+7. Create the three music type pages - Jazz, Hip Hop and Country - according to the website specifications.
+Ensure that a suitable image is inserted on each page and that each page contains relevant music details.
+8. Create the search paqe which will allow customers to search for music by artist.
+The search results should be presented in a dynamically generated results page.
+9. Create a feedback page containing a form to collect data from the user.
 10. Ensure that every page displays:

 - the company name
 - the company logo (using a Java applet)
 - a dynamic navigation bar
 - text links (including an email link)
-- /oUt'name and the date the page was last updated
+- the date the page was last updated
 - the background image

 11. Ensure that all content is converted to a file format that will be quicker to load, and give an explanation of any changes to file format.
 12. Edit and format the content (in line with your plan) to ensure the design is consistent. lnclude any audio/video files eniuring copyright constraints are met.
 13. Check the functionality of your links and embedded content, editing any code as required and check with the Assessor to verify they meet the customer needs.

-## Task C- Testing
+### Task C- Testing

 ln this task you are required to test and evatuate the website you have created.